TimHasenbein/Haplofun/README.md

 ### 1.2 Data upload

 Upon confirming the data protection declaration, the Haplofun workflow begins.
 The server accepts **phased diploid** or **monoploid** genomic variation data conforming to the **Variant Call Format (VCF)**.
-The file must be accompanied by a Tabix index file.
 Metadata files can additionally be supplied for optional annotation.

 **Required files**